dtrailin/GravitySimulation/README.md

-This is an simulator the simulates the effects of gravity on particles, parallelized using MPI.
+This is a simulator that simulates the effects of gravity on particles, parallelized using MPI.
+It can scale up to dozens of cores and millions of particles.
+The initial state of the large particles it the same across all cores while the positions of small particles are random.
+It is possible to define the horizon of communication between nodes.